ProjectEvergreen/greenwood/www/pages/guides/theme-packs.md

 Success! 🥳

-> _Don't forget, user's can also [include additional CSS / JS files in their frontmatter](/docs/front-matter/#imports), to further extend, customize, and override your templates!_
+> _Don't forget, user's can also [include additional CSS / JS files in their frontmatter](/docs/front-matter/#imports), to further extend, customize, and override your layouts!_

 ### FAQ